balena-io/docs/pages/management/devices.md

 ### Update Locking

 In many uses cases devices are performing sensitive or critical functionality and are not able to pause to receive an update or restart the container.
-For this reason we add the [update.lock functionality](/pages/runtime/supervisor-api.md#update-locking) in the resin supervisor agent.
+For this reason we added the [update.lock functionality](/pages/runtime/supervisor-api.md#update-locking) in the resin supervisor agent.
 This allows your application to pick and choose when and where it would like to allow updates to happen.

-Added to this functionality we provided a convenient to override the lock on the device and essentially force an update.
+Added to this functionality we provided a convenient button to override the lock on the device and essentially force an update.
 This is a precautionary measure for those times when your application crashes and hasn't released the update lock.
 This gives you a nice safety net to ensure you can always push new updates.

 ### Restart Device Container